TORDA'S FALL 2025 TEACHING SITE

 The Mentor Text Memoir is worth 10% of your grade.
 In order to earn a B for that 10% you must:

-• participate in the MTM workshop during the third week of class
+• participate in the MTM workshop during the second week of class

 • respond thoughtfully and with care to your classmates draft.